 This is also a full-spectrum CBD product, meaning it contains THC, which may not be suitable for everyone.

-Lazarus Naturals also send their products through third-party lab testing, which helps ensure they are free from pesticides, heavy metals, and other unsafe contaminants.
+Lazarus Naturals also sends its products through third-party laboratory testing, which helps ensure they are free from pesticides, heavy metals, and other contaminants.

 This full-spectrum balm contains moisturizing ingredients, including:

 CBDistillery advertises this as a relieving balm for sore muscles, although it may also soothe sore skin.

 It has also undergone third-party testing and contains 500 mg of CBD per 1-ounce tub.

 The company sources non-GMO hemp within the United States from suppliers who use natural farming methods.